 Conclusion

 Choosing a business structure is greatly dependent on figuring out if you need personal liability protection or not.
-Businesses that carry any amount of risk need liability protection and an attorney dealing in start-up counselling would be best suited to address this question and explain the risk and implication involved within each structure.
+Businesses that carry any amount of risk need liability protection and an attorney dealing in start-up counseling would be best suited to address this question and explain the risks and implications involved within each structure.